sindibejko/data-visualization/README.md

-# data-visualization
+# Data Visualization
-Data visualization projects.
+Some of my data visualization projects.